 United Kingdom: Total police officer strength in the United Kingdom increased year on year between 2003, when there were 155,000 officers, and 2010, when there were just over 171,600.
 Since 2010 the number of police officers has fallen each year.
 At 31 March 2017 there were a total of 150,000 police officers operating within the United Kingdom.
 This was a reduction of 3.3% compared to 2003 and a decrease of 12.4% from 2010.

-Northern Ireland: at the end of March 2017, there were 6,840 police officers in Northern Ireland.
-This was roughly the same number in December 2015, when there were 6,827.
+Northern Ireland: at the beginning of November 2017, there were 6,756 police officers in Northern Ireland.
+This was roughly the same number as in December 2016, when there were 6,827.

 Commons Briefing papers SN00634